-Join Dana Robinson for an in-depth discussion in this video Copyright infringement consequences, part of Intellectual Property Fundamentals.
+Join Dana Robinson for an in-depth discussion in this video Copyright infringement consequences, part of Understanding Intellectual Property.

 …The consequences for copywrite infringement can be massive.…And the liability for copywrite infringement is broad.…It covers vicarious and contributory infringers as well as direct infringers.…So someone who infringes obviously can have liability but…so can someone who doesn't even know about the infringement.…If you host a website that has infringing content, you might have liability.…Swap meets can have liability for the infringing goods sold…at their swap meet, even though they don't know about them.…Now when it comes to websites, with the rise…of digital content, the government actually had some foresight.…